Frank Pavone: Diocese of Amarillo

 After a difference in opinion with Cardinal Edward Egan in New York, Pavone sought and received a transfer to the Diocese of Amarillo, Texas.
 Pavone informed Egan that he wanted to continue to pursue anti-abortion work on a full-time basis and that Bishop John Yanta of Amarillo, Texas, had agreed to support this.
 The transfer occurred in 2005.

 In March 2005, the Diocese of Amarillo announced that Pavone would establish a religious community called Missionaries of the Gospel of Life, a collective of priests and seminarians exclusively dedicated to anti-abortion work.
 In 2007, Bishop John Yanta, with the approval of the Holy See, suppressed the community.
 In 2008, the Diocese of Amarillo and Priests for Life issued a statement indicating that the Missionaries of the Gospel of Life would merge with Priests for Life.
 Pavone indicated that the priestly formation activities of the Missionaries of the Gospel of Life were interfering with his anti-abortion advocacy efforts.

 Pavone and Priests for Life announced that on November 11, 2019, by a decree of the Holy See, the Congregation for the Clergy had dismissed Bishop Zurek's restrictions formerly placed upon Pavone and authorized him to transfer from the Diocese of Amarillo and find a bishop who supported his ministry.

 In 2022, Pavone was working with a team of canon lawyers on various issues, and seeking incardination in a new, unspecified diocese.

 Laicization

-He was dismissed from the priesthood and laicized by decree of the Dicastery for the Clergy for "blasphemous communications on social media" and "persistent disobedience of the lawful instructions of his diocesan bishop".
+Pavone was dismissed from the clerical state by decree of the Dicastery for the Clergy for "blasphemous communications on social media" and "persistent disobedience of the lawful instructions of his diocesan bishop".
 The prefect of the Dicastery for the Clergy wrote a letter, dated November 9, 2022, explaining that the decision was not open to appeal.
 The apostolic nuncio, Christophe Pierre, communicated this decision to the bishops of the United States on December 13, 2022.
-When contacted by the Catholic News Agency on December 17, Pavone told the reporter that it was the first he had heard of the decision.

 A spokeswoman for his team told the National Catholic Register that Pavone had participated in the canonical process that led to his laicization.
 Pavone continued to celebrate Mass until December 17, and the Priests for Life website called him a priest in good standing.
 The Schindler family (Terry Schiavo's parents) stated that they stand with Pavone in the laicization issue.